jia1217/ParallelProgammingLabs/docs/Labs/Lab2_uart.md

 -[PYNQ code](https://github.com/parthpower/axi_uartlite_pynq/tree/master)

 3. Following the similar step in the Lab1.
-Upload `.bit` and `.hwh`, make sure they are the same name.
+Upload `.bit` and `.hwh`, make sure that they are the same name.
 Copy `uartlite.py` from the upper github source to the folder.
 Here, we need to fix the `write function` to fit our project.

 ```python
 def write(self, buf, timeout = 10):